 In many respects, the Lummis Home and Garden represents the beginning of the Arts & Crafts aesthetic that would soon take the architectural world by storm – peaking with such Greene and Greene homes as the Gamble House.
 It also vividly illustrates Lummis’ love of the American Southwest and wood-hewn household furnishings, with its concrete floors, wood furniture, railroad pole supporting beams for the ceiling, and delicate decorative carved woods.

-- Self-guided tours of the home and garden will also be available on MOTA Day.
+- Self-guided tours of the home and garden will also be available.

 - Hands-on art activities and games for kids in the garden.